The Most Popular Muir Woods Trails You Should Hike

-Hike the most popular Muir Woods trails on your next trip to this enchanting forest.
+Hike the most popular Muir Woods trails on your next trip to this enchanting redwood forest

 About 30 minutes north of San Francisco, lives some of the oldest and tallest trees in the world.
 These nearly two-thousand-year-old coastal redwoods make up the forest at Muir Woods National Monument.
 We believe that everyone who visits the Bay Area has to hike at least one Muir Woods trail.

 Exploring this famous American National Monument is one of the highlights of our Bike the Bridge & Shuttle to Muir Woods Tour.

-For over a decade Dylan’s Tours has been leading small group tours to Muir Woods.
+For over a decade Dylan’s has been leading small group tours to Muir Woods.
 From bringing thousands of visitors to the park, we’ve noticed that our guests tend to love one of the Muir Woods hiking trails more than the others.

-No matter if you’re getting to Muir Woods via our Muir Woods tours, taking the public Muir Woods Shuttle, or going on your own Muir Woods self-guided tour, we are here to help you have the best Muir Woods hiking tour.
+No matter if you’re getting to Muir Woods via our Muir Woods tours, taking the public Muir Woods Shuttle, or going on your own Muir Woods self-guided tour, we are here to help you enjoy the trails of Muir Woods.

-Grab your Muir Woods trail map and hiking boots and use this blog as a reference when you are creating your own Muir Woods guided tour.
+Grab your Muir Woods trail map and hiking boots and use this blog as a reference when you are creating your own Muir Woods trails list.

 First things first, you will need to buy Muir Woods tickets at the entrance.
 The price of Muir Woods tickets depends on age, if you’re 16 or older, it will cost you $15, and if you are 15 and under you can get into the park for free.